The Mechanics of Silent Infection

 Several factors make drive-by downloads particularly effective and concerning:

 No User Interaction Required: Unlike phishing or social engineering attacks that require clicks or downloads, drive-by downloads can infect systems through passive browsing alone.
-A SANS Institute study found that the average time from website visit to complete system compromise was under 8 seconds in successful drive-by download attacks.
+The time from website visit to complete system compromise can be very brief in successful drive-by download attacks.

 Legitimate Website Compromise: Since many drive-by downloads occur through trusted websites that have been compromised, users have little reason to be suspicious.
-According to IBM X-Force, 42% of all drive-by downloads were delivered through websites with high trust scores and legitimate business purposes.
+A significant portion of all drive-by downloads are delivered through websites with high trust scores and legitimate business purposes.

 Exploit Kit Automation: Commercial exploit kits make it easy for attackers to deploy drive-by downloads without advanced technical skills.
-Kaspersky Lab reported that exploit kit rental prices have decreased by 65% over the past three years, making them accessible to a wider range of threat actors.
+Security researchers have reported that exploit kit rental prices have decreased over the past few years, making them accessible to a wider range of threat actors.

 Targeting of Unpatched Systems: These attacks specifically seek out systems that haven’t been updated with the latest security patches.
-Microsoft found that 94% of successful drive-by download attacks targeted vulnerabilities that had patches available for at least 30 days prior to the attack.
+The majority of successful drive-by download attacks target vulnerabilities that had patches available for some time prior to the attack.

 Drive-By Downloads in the Wild